braineatingmachines/braineatingmachines.github.io/pages/info/faq.md

 permalink: /faq/
 ---

 Quick answers to common questions about our programs.
 For detailed policies, see our [Policies & Terms](/policies/) page.
-For summer camp details, see our [Summer Camp Parent Guide](/summer-camp-guide/).
+For seasonal camp details, see our [Seasonal Camp Parent Guide](/seasonal-camp-guide/).

 ---